egansou/Fort-O-Nite/README.md

 # Fort-O-Nite-Memory-Game-
-A memory game inspired by the characters of the popular game "Fortnite"
+A memory game inspired by the the popular game "Fortnite"

 This app is intended for personal use only.